Malekk/laravel-auth-log/README.md

 ### Configuration

+Once installed, if you are not using automatic package discovery, then you need to register the `Malekk\LaravelAuthLog\AuthLogServiceProvider` service provider in your config/app.php.

-After installing the laravel-auth-Log, you need to migrate your database.
-The laravel-auth-log migration will create the table your application needs to store authentication logs:
+You need to migrate your database, the laravel-auth-log migration will create the table to store authentication logs:

     php artisan migrate